Top 10 American University & College Logos

 Princeton University is a private American Ivy League university.
 The university is known for significant alumni and faculty members such as Albert Einstein, Jeffrey Preston “Jeff” Bezos, Michael Eugene Porter, and William Craig.

 The university’s mascot is the tiger, which is reflected in the Pantone orange color (PMS) 158 in the logo.
 A coat of arms with graphic elements and the inscription below it, “Dei sub numine viget” – “Thrive under the power of God” – can also be seen.
-The motto and logo refer to the history of the university, as the original direction of the activity was religious.
-Inside the shield is a book as a reference to Yale University, the alma mater of the founders of Princeton University.
+The motto and logo refer to the university’s history, as the activity’s original direction was religious.
+Inside the shield is a book referencing Yale University, the alma mater of the founders of Princeton University.